mainamirh/chainz/README.md

 # ChainZ

-A modern cryptocurrency market analysis platform built with **Next.js**, inspired by platforms like CoinMarketCap.
+A cryptocurrency market analysis platform built with **Next.js**, inspired by platforms like CoinMarketCap.

 ChainZ aggregates cryptocurrency and exchange data from the **CoinMarketCap** and **CoinPaprika** APIs and presents it through a responsive, interactive interface.